MrDNAlex/Music_App/README.md

 This project was developped starting in July 2020 and was considered "semi-complete" in March 2021 when I had to start focusing on things for University.
 Someday I plan to remake this app with object oriented practices and more efficient code as I realize now that it is not very efficient

+> [!WARNING]
-WARNING - App is severly outdated, at the time I had no concept of OOP, Good code design, and how to make things efficiency.
+> App is severly outdated, at the time I had no concept of OOP, Good code design, and how to make things efficiency.
 I relied on brute force methods and just having something that 'works' since I had a Overclocked phone.
 Since then I would consider myself having learnt the majority of the skills necessary to make this optimal and functional.
 App is also only functional for Android 8 - Android 10 Devices

 # Screenshots from App